Cotalker/documentation/docs/documentation/api/communication/files.md

 **Maximum file size:** 25 MB

 ### File Destination
 Files are uploaded to our servers and stored in company folders according to their content type, i.e., video, image, document.
-Files are also processed according to their content type, e.g., image files are processed and stored in different folders with their original and thumbnail files respectively.
+Files are also processed according to their content type, e.g., image files are processed and stored in different folders with their original and thumbnail files, respectively.

 </div>
 <br/>